Urethral Strictures & Urinary Fistulas

 There are two main types of surgery (known as urethroplasty) to reconstruct the urethra.
 If the stricture is short enough, the surgeon may be able to remove the narrowed section of the urethra and then stitch the healthy ends of the urethra directly together.

-If the stricture is too long for this procedure, then a procedure called “substitution urethroplasty” is necessary.
+If the stricture is too long for this type of surgery, then a procedure called “substitution urethroplasty” is necessary.
 During a substitution urethroplasty, the urethra is rebuilt over a longer distance.
 This is usually done by using buccal mucosa, the inner lining of the cheek, to replace the scarred tissue.

 A rectourethral fistula is an abnormal hole that forms between the urethra and the rectum.
 In patients who have a rectourethral fistula, problems can include passage of urine through the rectum, repeated infections, and swelling and discomfort in the pelvis.

-Surgery for a rectourethral fistula is usually done through the perineum (the area between the scrotum and the rectum), which brings about a quicker recovery than an operation through the abdomen (stomach).
+A surgeon performs a urethroplasty (see above) to reconstruct the urethra.
+Surgery for a rectourethral fistula is usually done through the perineum (the area between the scrotum and the rectum).
+Surgery at this site brings about a quicker recovery than an operation through the abdomen.
 In this surgery, the rectum and urethra are carefully separated and the hole on each side closed.
 In complex cases, a muscle flap from the inner thigh is used to the fill the space in between and act as a barrier to prevent the fistula from occurring again.

 Can't find the health information you’re looking for?